Skip to content

 Exemption: California and Texas-based candidates who take different state exams

-A. Yes!
-At the end of the course, all candidates BAGE and BALS must register for the exam at the end of the course.
+1. Yes!
+At the end of the course, all BAGE and BA-LS candidates must register for the exam at the end of the course.
 Why?

-• For BALS candidates, you will take this course during your final semester at Reach and most programs will not allow you to begin any certification coursework after graduation without PASSING Praxis.
+2. For BA-LS candidates, you will take this course during your final semester at Reach and most programs will not allow you to begin any certification coursework after graduation without PASSING Praxis.
 DEP 303B is mostly a self-paced, semi-asynchronous course that prepares candidates to be successful in taking the Praxis.
-By the end of the semester, candidates will register for an exam of their choosing.
+By the end of the semester, candidates will register for a Praxis exam of their choosing.

 Published on January 29, 2025.